My Dancing Day

 There are, however, strong hints that it is much earlier than Sandys; the Oxford Book of Carols argues that it is from the sixteenth century or earlier, and Bradley in the Penguin Book of Carols thinks it medieval.
 The latter claim rests on pretty slender evidence (Bradley argues that the third line about seeing "the legend of my play" implies an origin in one of the mystery play cycles, and cites a claim from the New Oxford Book of Carols that it is resembles elements of Cornish play cycles of the fourteenth and fifteenth centuries).

-That isn't the only, or even the best, evidence of antiquity in the text itself as well, and that is stronger than the link to the mystery plays -- the language sounds as if it predates Sandys, and the mention of the Harrowing of Hell hints at a date prior to the Anglican reformation.
+That isn't the only, or even the best, evidence of antiquity in the text itself; the language sounds as if it predates Sandys, and the mention of the Harrowing of Hell hints at a date prior to the Anglican reformation.
 The Oxford Book of Carols suggests that the original was secular (which seems not unlikely -- probably a dance song).
-This might well explain the mix of popular legend and learned theology ("Then I was born of a virgin pure, Of her I took fleshly substance" reminds me, at least, of the Christological controversies of the early church.)
+This might well explain the mix of popular legend and learned theology ("Then I was born of a virgin pure, Of her I took fleshly substance" reminds me of the Christological controversies of the early church.)

 The theme of calling one's love to a dance is probably from the secular source, but there are four New Testament uses of the Greek word ορχεομαι, orcheomai, "to dance": Matt.
 11:17, 14:16, Mark 6:22, Luke 7:32.
 Two of these uses (Matt 14:6, Mark 6:22) refer to the daughter of Herodias dancing before Herod Antipas and clearly would not be the source for this imagery.
 But the other two refer to children or musicians calling out their friends/playmates to dance, making it a very relevant image for evangelism.
 (The English word "to dance" is also used in translations of Luke 15:25, in the partying at the return of the prodigal son.
 This is somewhat less relevant, since the Greek word is χορος, choros, the song/dance of the Greek chorus -- but a reader of the English Bible would not know that).